dod-advana/gamechanger-ml/gamechangerml/src/nlp_lit/README.md

 ```
 "src", "label", "sentence"
 ```
-where *src* is a user-specific identifier, `sentence` is the text to be classified.
+where `src` is a user-specific identifier, `sentence` is the text to be classified.
 The `label` column is the expected classification label.
 Label values are assumed sequential starting at 0 (zero).
 Expected labels are used to compute various metrics using the model's prediction.
 If the expected label is not known, a value of 0 can be used.
-The metrics will be meaningless, but the other LIT features will work.
+The metrics will be meaningless, but the other features of LIT will work.

 For the raw text in the corpus, the `.csv` files can be created with the CLI `text_classif/cli/raw_text2sentence_csv.py`.
 The output file uses the the